 Salt Lake is located in the center of the American west.
 The city of over one million people rests in a valley at 4,330 feet.
 The majestic Wasatch Mountains surround the city and soar to a dramatic 11,000 feet.
 As the region’s hub for commerce, transportation, medical services, research, higher education, and cultural attractions, Salt Lake is a vibrant, modern metropolis.

-The walkable downtown convention district features 170+ restaurants, cafes, brewpubs, and nightspots.
+The walkable downtown convention district features 200+ restaurants, cafes, brewpubs, and bars.
 There are two large shopping malls, art and history museums, IMAX theater, planetarium, professional sports teams, theater, opera, ballet and symphony.
 Historic Temple Square offers numerous admission-free cultural attractions, including the Mormon Tabernacle Choir.
 A fare-free light rail line runs through the compact convention district.

 Friendly Clean and Safe

 When the Association of State & Territorial Public Health Nutrition Directors met with their sister organization, the National Society of Physical Activity Practitioners in Public Health, in Salt Lake in 2011 "participants commented on the ease (of) getting from the airport to the hotel, the cleanliness of the city and the friendly locals."
 In fact, friendly locals are a big reason that many groups return to Salt Lake annually, or for future meetings.
 Mike Morgan, from Novell Inc. says "We've been coming to Salt Lake for 20+ years, and our delegates look forward to the city every year.
 It's safe and they feel very comfortable walking around, looking at the many things Salt Lake has to offer."